cjaiwenwen/aws/README.md

 myaws.main()

 ```
+* Could select the account to provision based on the section by select the account1 and account2
 * AWS_ID refer to the AWS console ID
 * AWS_KEY refer to the aws console secrect key
 * ROUTE53_Domain refer to the domain name that registered to the AWS under the same account, eg. cjaiwenwen.com (Put dummy data if you dont have route53 service)